thetrev68/stock_sim/src/templates/simulation/readme.md

 # Simulation Template Refactoring Project

 ## 🎯 **Goal**
-Reduce the massive `views/simulation.js` file (2,235 lines) by extracting large HTML template strings into separate template modules.
+Reduce the massive `views/simulation.js` file (originally 2,235 lines) by extracting large HTML template strings into separate template modules.
 This is **Phase 2A** of a larger refactoring effort.

 ## 🚨 **Critical Rules**
 - **ONLY MOVE EXISTING CODE** - Never add, modify, or "optimize"